 Jelly makeup and skincare is one thing, but jelly haircare is a whole new frontier.
 Briogeo's jelly conditioner treats the scalp, specifically (the logic is that a healthy scalp will produce strong and healthy hair).
 It uses charcoal and peppermint to cool and detoxify while reducing itchiness and discomfort.
 We like the fact that it's cruelty-free and vegan.

 Dr. Jart's rubber masks were one of the buzziest K-beauty products upon their launch.
 Our favorite one is the hydrating mask, which is accompanied with an ampoule (an ampoule is essentially a supercharged serum) that consists of seaweed extract, vitamin C, and various minerals.
 It's cooling, hydrating, and extremely fun to use.
-Take it from one Sephora reviewer, who writes "I’m taking Accutane to resolve my severe acne.
-The medication causes significant dryness, which is already a struggle for me in the winter months.
+Want extra soft and smooth skin?
+After removing the mask, rub the excess product in and let it soak in overnight—one user swore by this to help soothe her skin during her Accutane process.

 Glow Recipe's namesake skincare brand came out with these watermelon-infused jelly sheet masks shortly after releasing the cult-favorite Watermelon Glow Sleeping Mask ($45).
 Ever since they came across our desks, they've been a Byrdie team favorite.
 Not only are they hydrating and cooling, but they're also almost completely transparent (with only a slight pink tint), which makes them perfect for wearing on long flights.